 In addition, make sure to get the damage fixed as soon as possible to prevent further damage from exposure to the elements.
 If that happens, then the damage likely won’t be covered by your homeowners policy.

 Any guest bitten by a dog at your house is most often covered under your home liability insurance.
 Your policy might exclude certain dog breeds, so read your policy carefully.
 Some home insurance companies allow you to purchase additional coverage for breeds not covered.
 At the very least, you could purchase an umbrella policy (which is extra liability insurance) if your insurer does not provide coverage for your dog’s breed.

 Ultimately, keeping your pet away from visitors, especially if it doesn’t do well with others, represents one of the best ways to avoid filing a dog bite claim on your home liability insurance.
 The dog breeds most commonly excluded from home insurance policies include:

 - Great Danes

-Your home insurance policy more than likely covers any injury from a fall by a guest at your home.
-Most of the time, the bodily injury liability portion of your homeowners policy works in conjunction with the medical payments portion of your policy to pay for any reasonable or necessary medical expenses for non-residents injured on your property.
-This includes covering you if your guest makes a claim of negligence on your part, such as a problem with your home that existed which caused the fall in the first place.
+Your home insurance policy more than likely covers any injury from a fall by a guest.
+Most of the time, the bodily injury liability portion of your homeowners policy works in conjunction with the medical payments portion to pay for any reasonable or necessary medical expenses for non-residents injured on your property.
+This covers you if your guest makes a claim of negligence on your part, such as a problem with your home that caused the fall in the first place.

-Repairing loose carpeting and tiles and removing tripping hazards represent just some of the steps you can take to prevent a fall on your property.
-The costs that “guest medical” covers includes:
+Repairing loose carpeting and tiles and removing tripping hazards are just some of the steps you can take to prevent a fall on your property.
+The costs that “guest medical” covers include:

 - Any necessary medical or surgical expenses